wcfrobert/wcfrobert.github.io/_posts/2024-12-07-tea-journal.md

 Dian Hong red tea is a relatively new cultivar created in the 1930s in the mountainous canyon area west of the Lancang River and east of the Nujiang River in southwestern Yunnan.
 It enjoys a gourmet, high-end reputation in former Soviet Union, Eastern Europe, and London.
 The word 滇 (dian) is a short name for Yunnan, whereas the word 紅 (hong) means red.
 As such, Dian Hong is often referred to as Yunnan red, or Yunnan black tea.
 As a sidenote, Western audiences usually categorize tea as either green or black.
 In China, there are actually three tea categories in common parlance: green, red, and black.
 Black is used exclusively to describe fermented tea such as Pu'er.

 Visually speaking, the tea leaves are a mix of dark and striking golden tips.
 After brewing, the liquid turns into a deep reddish orange that is incredibly appealing.
+It smells sweeter than it tastes.
 The taste is similar to Moonlight white.
 There is a hint of floral sweetness.
 But unlike the moonlight white tea, there is a malty note that reminds me of dried fruit like raisin or plum.
-Very nice tea!